therealddx/midvec2-gui/README.md

 incorporation of midvec2-lib source as a static lib

+the rest of the possible options for node source dialog genPs, dispPs, mixPs, procPs after this^, we'll have GUI functionality for all of our nodes.

+**

 outstanding issues:

-the rest of the possible options for node source dialog genPs, dispPs, mixPs, procPs after this^, we'll have GUI functionality for all of our nodes.
+smarter nodePartPsWidget instances.
+tasklist:
+ - procPsWidget:
-  (don't forget advanced filter selection options for procPs)
+  - Convolution: still need advanced filter selection options for procPs.
+  - Dc: parsing scheme of double
+ - inPsWidget:
+  - File: offer an explorer window, and a smart-search textbox.
+  - Udp: port has a parsing scheme (uint16)
+  - Ram: develop a way to point to other Node's RingBuffers.
+ - outPsWidget:
+  - File: explorer window and smart-search for directory navigation.
+  - Udp: ip address has a parsing scheme, port has a parsing scheme
+ - genPsWidget:
+  - Sine / Square: int / double parsing schemes respectively.
+ - dispPsWidget: offer an explorer window, and a smart-search textbox. collated tasklist:
+ - parsing scheme of double
+ - parsing scheme of uint32, decimal
+ - parsing scheme of uint16, decimal
+ - offer an explorer window, and a smart-search textbox.
+ - parsing scheme for dotted-decimal ip address

-incorporation of i/o templatization type selection as a node-level parameter advanced-option-only double-values by default
+incorporation of i/o type templatization type selection as a node-level parameter advanced-option-only double values by default

 time-executive functionality
   real-time simulation, controlling of a sample rate